icgc-dcc/dcc-docs/docs/download/guide.md

 ```
 docker run -it overture/score
-./bin/score-client
+bin/score-client
 ```

 There is no entry point or command defined for the image.
-The software may be located at `score-client` which is also the working directory of the container.
+The software is located at `score-client` which is also the working directory of the container.
 All other steps for [using the Score Client](#score-client-usage) will be the same for both Docker and tarball installations.

 ## Configuration